jembi/cameroon-bahmni-config/windows/README.md

 The windows service is configured to automatically start whenever the windows server is booted up.
 The deafult interval for checking the status of the VM is 10mins.

 ### MSI Configuration Steps
-Assuming that VirtualBox is already installed on the windows server together with the Bahmni Vagrant CentOS instance, please follow these steps to install and configure the Bahmni Windows Service:
+Assuming that VirtualBox is already installed on a 64bit Windows Professional machine together with the Bahmni Vagrant CentOS instance, please follow these steps to install and configure the Bahmni Windows Service:

 1. Download and install the [Bahmni Service MSI](https://github.com/jembi/cameroon-bahmni-config/blob/COM-823/windows/setup/Bahmni%20Service.msi) on your windows server.
    *  During installation you will be prompted to confirm the following: